Principal Investigator

 Undergraduate Alumni

 Noemi worked to develop a novel model system using primary cell cultures derived from marine mammals to study the effects of chronic stress on muscle atrophy.
-Noemi now works in biotech.
+Noemi is currently a Project Coordinator at LGC Biosearch Technologies.

 Esmeralda Garcia-Orosco